Overweight and obesity in adolescents (Indicator 13)

 Results

-During the period 2005-2018, the proportion of 8 and 9-year-olds with overweight and obesity has remained relatively stable, at under 20 per cent for boys and about 20 per cent among girls.
-The proportion of individuals with obesity has also remained stable at between 2 and 6 per cent.
+During the period 2005-2019, the proportion of 8 and 9-year-olds with overweight and obesity has remained relatively stable, at just under 20 % for boys and about 20 % among girls.
+The proportion of individuals with obesity has also remained stable between 2 and 6 %.
 This is shown by figures from the Child Growth Study (Figure 1) and from the Physical Activity among Norwegian Children Studies, PANCS1, PANCS2 and PANCS3 (Figure 2).

 This is shown by figures from the Physical Activity among Norwegian Children Studies, PANCS1, PANCS2 and PANCS3 (Figure 3).